|

 An easy series of videos to help newcomers judge speech events.

-A suggested packet to distribute to judges before a tournament might include: Judge expectations, conflicts,
+A suggested packet to distribute to judges in your Live Doc(s) might include: Judge expectations, conflicts,

 A Brief Explanation of Judge Obligations , An introduction to PF for parent/new judges. assigning speaker points, e-ballot instructions, How to be a good e-judge.